Writing Chinese characters

 1. Across then Down

 It is generally easier to draw horizontal strokes and these are drawn first.
 They often form the top of a character and so give it an initial form.
-This is the number 10 十 shí that has already been used as an example of the shu stroke.2.
+This is the number 10 十 shí that has already seen as an example of the shu stroke.2.
 Left falling then right falling

 If the character has both pie (left diagonal) and na (right diagonal) strokes then the pie stroke is drawn first.
-The character for person 人 rén already used above is an example of this ordering.3.
+The character for person 人 rén already seen above is an example of this ordering.3.
 Top to bottom

 Characters are drawn from top to bottom as much as possible, this avoids possible smudging.
 The number 3 三 sān has three horizontal strokes painted in top to bottom order.4.
 Left to right